General Expectations

 Year 12 Jumper

-When available, Year 12 students will be permitted to wear their official Year 12 jumper in place of the College Blazer, except for any specified formal College occasions, such as Valedictorian celebrations .
+When available, Year 12 students will be permitted to wear their official Year 12 jumper in place of the College Blazer, except for any specified formal College occasions, such as Valedictorian celebrations.

 Year 12 Ties

-At the beginning of each school year 12 students will be presented with a Year 12 College tie, or in the case of those wearing summer dresses, a cross tie.
+At the beginning of each school year, Year 12 students will be presented with a Year 12 College tie, or in the case of those wearing summer dresses, a cross tie.
 This tie can only be worn by Year 12 students and is in place to identify them as the College leaders to both their peers and the wider College community.

 Hats and caps